arrayio/AIPs/PULL_REQUEST_TEMPLATE.md

-When opening a pull request to submit a new EIP, please use the suggested template: https://github.com/ethereum/EIPs/blob/master/eip-X.md
+When opening a pull request to submit a new AIP, please use the suggested template: https://github.com/arrayio/AIPs/blob/master/AIP-X.md